kmichali/ReCoDE-contribute/README.md

 ## What is a ReCoDE exemplar
 Think back to when you were a new postgraduate student.
 You were embarking on your MSc, MRes or PhD studies that were going to involve use of resaerch computing and data science.
 Your undergraduate study programme included some programming and you may have taken a few extra courses here and there.
-It is also very likely (unless you were a computing student) that you have done any larger programming project.
-You were about to embark on one - undertaking that involves synthesis of your programming, data science and general computing knowledge so far plus the fundamentals of good software engineering practice... and many other skills that you did not even know about.
+At this point, it was also very unlikely (unless you were a computing student) that you had completed any larger programming project.
+You were about to embark on one - undertaking that would involve synthesis of your programming, data science and general computing knowledge so far plus the fundamentals of good software engineering practice... and many other skills that you did not even know about.

-ReCoDE aims to bridge a gap between classroom education and completing a large degree project.
-ReCoDE exemplars are reasonably-sized end-to-end projects that contain the code accompanied by rich annotation for learning.
+ReCoDE aims to bridge a gap between the classroom education and tackling a large degree project.
+ReCoDE exemplars are reasonably-sized end-to-end research computing or data science projects that contain programming code accompanied by rich annotation for learning.
 The annotation explains common practice behind solving a particular task, decision making broken into digestable steps, and good software engineering practice.

 Think about what would have helped you when you were at this point of your learning trajectory!